Hypercubed/autocmdr/Readme.md

 autocmdr is a CLI application builder.  autocmdr itself is CLI that includes a reasonable set of support modules that enhance its interface.
 It stands to reason that CLIs built using autocmdr would benefit from using these same modules.

-## Commands and Plugins

-Commands and plugins are simply node.js modules that export a single initialization function.
-This function is called passing to it a commander.js program and an optional options object.
-Commands and plugins have a simple syntax that doesn't deviate far from the syntax established by commander.js itself.
-See autocmdr's [commands](https://github.com/Hypercubed/autocmdr/tree/master/cmds) and [plugins](https://github.com/Hypercubed/autocmdr/tree/master/lib) for examples.

 # Usage

 ## Summary